rameshgchavan/stb-crm-frontend/README.md

 - #### /`security`/`ForgotPassword.jsx`
 This component let registered and approved user to reset password if he forgot or he want to change password.

+- #### /`Header.jsx`
+This component renders NavBar component and a routed filter component (CustomersFilter or TransanctionsFilter or UsersFilter)

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive
 2. type: "cmd" in folder address bar and hit enter.
 Command prompt will open